dylan-source/pump_algo/README.md

 Post migration pump.fun sniper bot

 # To-do list:
-1. Understand why it fails sometimes!
-    - Sometimes the trade executes, but tokens received and confirmation are none.
-Code runs faster than propagation?
-Seems like this happens when chain is very slow
-2. {'InstructionError': [6, 'ProgramFailedToComplete']} is due to trading not yet being available - I suspect.
-Loop until trading is avaiable or due to priority fees
+- Change startup sell to raydium
-4. Consider adding additional priority fee values to get_recent_prioritization_fees and in the lists for escalating trades (currently stops at 75th percentile)
+- Consider adding additional priority fee values to get_recent_prioritization_fees and in the lists for escalating trades (currently stops at 75th percentile)
-5. Look into package to handle rate limits (specifically for jupiter's price api calls)
-6. Increase buy slippage max if price is increasing (and vice verse for selling)?
+- Increase buy slippage max if price is increasing (and vice verse for selling)?
+- Implement stoploss mechanism
+- Look into package to handle rate limits (specifically for jupiter's price api calls)

 # Not critical:
-1. In execute_swap function, filter for multiple routes, currently defauls to first route - not critical reason: pump.fun tokens only have a single raydium route

 # Completed:
 1. What to do when confirm_result is None - implementation: loop and try again